-Take a look at some behind-the-scenes thinking of a re-imagined $26B social network.
+Some behind-the-scenes thinking of a re-imagined $26B social network

 Members are afraid of putting their reputation at risk.
 How can clarity and confidence ease these fears?

-Listening to users & scaling up — while creating a more flexible, accessible & warmer framework over time
+Listening to users & scaling up — while creating a more flexible framework over time

 I was fortunate to straddle the line between Home and Sharing, acting as the sole designer on the sharing pillar for 2+ years — including desktop, iOS, and Android, partnering with product and engineering to co-lead a scrum team focused on improving how members and companies post content on LinkedIn.
 Example pain points we took sight of include:

 The existing member experience is characterized by a strict, cold, and corporate environment, compounded by legacy design patterns that erode focus and trust.
 The absence of clear guidance contributes to an overall lack of confidence, further exacerbated by poor ADA compliance.
 On the business side, challenges include addressing technical debt and engineering maintenance issues, establishing standardization across design systems, fostering growth in content creation and creators, and navigating updates in sponsored revenue.
 Addressing these aspects is crucial for enhancing both the member experience and the business’s overall effectiveness.

 Working across Content Experience

 I concentrated on the core of LinkedIn engagement — the Home feed, where users share diverse content.
 This involved audience settings, sharing photos, videos, and job postings.
 My collaboration extended to the Conversations team for communication elements like comments and reactions, while also engaging with the “Infra” team to align architectural design principles and goals with design systems and user engagement teams.

 Often using the Double Diamond method to discover, define, and deliver at various stages of design thinking.
 This helped keep stakeholders and partner teams aware, on board, and involved each step of the way.